royfamas/CS361/Microservices/Zachary Jones/README.md

 g) Is there anything else your teammate needs to know?
 Anything you’re worried about?
 Any assumptions you’re making?
 Any other mitigations / backup plans you want to mention or want to discuss with your teammate?
 I'm worried that my teammate wants this microservice done in a specific way that is different from the one I made which means I either have to remake the microservice or he has to create a main program that utilizes my format, Both cases being not ideal.

+Code Improvements
+Refactored verify_license_key Method
+In the revised version, the verify_license_key method has been refactored for improved efficiency and readability.
+Previously, the method performed file reading and key verification in one step.
+Now, file reading has been separated into a private method _read_license_keys, which reads all license keys from the file.
+This change reduces complexity and improves performance.

+Improved Variable Naming
+Variable names have been updated for better clarity.
+For instance, key in the generate_license_key method has been renamed to new_license_key to better reflect its purpose.